About the Kangaroo Harvesting Program

 Under this program, landholders can use authorised harvesters to control kangaroos on their property at no charge.
 Unlike the Authority to Control Wildlife (ATCW) system, where landholders control and dispose of the kangaroos themselves, the harvesting program allows landholders to engage professional harvesters who will undertake the control and will remove the carcasses for commercial use.

-The Kangaroo Harvesting Program (KHP) is administered by the Department of Jobs, Precincts and Regions (DJPR), while DELWP is responsible for preparing the KHMP and annual quota for the program.
+The Kangaroo Harvesting Program (KHP) is administered by the Department of Jobs, Skills, Industry and Regions (DJSIR), while the Department of Energy, Environment and Climate Action (DEECA) is responsible for preparing the KHMP and annual quota for the program.

 Why use the Kangaroo Harvesting Program?